 What does not

-- Playing MIDI music (all music under the BGM and ME tags in the sound test) does not work; all attempts return the debug error "err:dmloader:IDirectMusicLoaderImpl_IDirectMusicLoader_SetObject : could not attach stream to file".
+- Playing MIDI music (all music under the BGM and ME tabs in the sound test) does not work; all attempts return the debug error "err:dmloader:IDirectMusicLoaderImpl_IDirectMusicLoader_SetObject : could not attach stream to file".

-- "What's This?" windows fail to open (apparently not yet implemented in WINE; this is mentioned as most options under Event creation seem to be described only in "What's This?" windows).
+- "What's This?" windows fail to open (The error message "fixme:htmlhelp:HtmlHelpW HH case HH_DISPLAY_TEXT_POPUP not handled." reveals they're not yet implemented in WINE; this is mentioned as most options under Event creation seem to be described only in "What's This?" windows).

-- Map scrolling using MMB often leaves icon artifacts once MMB is released.
+- Map scrolling using MMB often leaves scroll icon artifacts on the main window when in use.

 What was not tested

 - Playtesting/gameplay (impossible since processes segfault)